davetrollope-fsml/sequence-toolkit/README.md

 This project is being open sourced from a private project.
 This is just the beginning of the open source efforts, thus, not all your typical install instructions exist yet.
-What follows are the traditional instructions which should work from the build dir of CLion or the root of an in-source build, and the API bindings are not currently included...
-Coming...
+What follows are the traditional instructions which should work from the build dir of CLion or the root of an in-source build.

+For building API bindings, see the README.md in the api directory - the following refers to the core library.

 Its main development platform is a CLion project, but it can be build in-source using more traditional methods...

 ## CLion

 Load the project and build it...
 You probably know how already...

 ## In Source Building